 Most people entered the church with a heavy, dark, fuzzy energy, but also open and receptive to divine grace, and although the energy in the church was already bright to begin with, during the service it became even purer and stronger; then everyone would leave much lighter and clearer.
 It almost felt like an energy car wash!
 This is exactly what daily meditation does to you.

 Life is fluid, constant change, and the ego-mind is always active, producing thoughts, feelings, desires, doubts, judgments, and all sorts of fluctuations of energy as well.
 It has such a strong hold that you tend to identify with these thought waves and follow them blindly down the rabbit holes they create.
 When this happens, you forget that they’re just fluctuations, because you become the fluctuations.
 Without some distance between you and your thoughts and emotions, it’s hard to process, discriminate, and make conscious choices.

-The ultimate benefit of meditation, achieved through a steady state of Samadhi, is Self-realization.
+The ultimate benefit of meditation is Self-realization.
 But there are many other advantages at every stage of spiritual development.
 Daily meditation purifies the body in general and the nervous system in particular, improving both physical and mental imbalances.
 Energy levels and mental powers are increased as well, along with your creativity, concentration, and intuition, while stress levels are reduced.
 In short, the 3 main reasons why daily meditation is essential are:

 - Meditation quiets the ego-mind and brings inner peace.